bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

   Figure 14: Screenshot of My Poincaré Disk Visualization.

-The implementation is all there in the attached Javascript files.
+The implementation is all there in the attached JavaScript files.
 It's pretty much a hack that I put together.
-Raw Javascript can be pretty frustrating because of all the little interaction details you have to get right!
+Raw JavaScript can be pretty frustrating because of all the little interaction details you have to get right!
 It's no wonder why I'm not a frontend guy.